eoleedi/TimeTree-Exporter/README.md

     ```

     Note: Public calendar events use TimeTree's public API and may not include labels, alerts, recurrences, or UUIDs.
+    Public calendar metadata such as source links, images, and colors is exported with RFC 7986 properties like `SOURCE`, `IMAGE`, and `COLOR` when available.
+Calendar apps that only implement RFC 5545 may ignore these optional fields.

 - You can pass your email address and password with environment variables. (usually for automation purposes)